Adi1729/Machine-Learning-Materials/README.md

 This section contains notes/summaries/questions on some of Machine Learning topics.

+## Decision Trees and Random Forest

+### How does the basic decision tree algorithm work ?
+The decision tree algorithm tries to unmix the data at each node by asking questions that makes the two separated datasets most homogenous.
+The homogenity of the data is quantified using GINI impurity and at each node questions are asked such that the decrease in the Gini impurity is the maxiumum.
+This decrease in the impurity is called information gain.
+GINI impurity is basically the chance of being incorrect if we randomly assign a label to an example in the same set.

+### Parameter Tuning in Decision Trees.
+criterion : This parameter determines how the impurity of a split will be measured.
+The default value is “gini” but you can also use “entropy” as a metric for impurity.
+max_depth: This determines the maximum depth of the tree.
+The default value is set to none.
+This will often result in over-fitted decision trees.
+The depth parameter is one of the ways in which we can regularize the tree, or limit the way it grows to prevent over-fitting.
+min_samples_split: The minimum number of samples a node must contain in order to consider splitting.
+The default value is two.
+You can use this parameter to regularize your tree.
+min_samples_leaf: The minimum number of samples needed to be considered a leaf node.
+The default value is set to one.
+Use this parameter to limit the growth of the tree.
+max_features: The number of features to consider when looking for the best split.
+If this value is not set, the decision tree will consider all features available to make the best split.
+Depending on your application, it’s often a good idea to tune this parameter
+splitter: This is how the decision tree searches the features for a split.
+The default value is set to “best”.
+That is, for each node, the algorithm considers all the features and chooses the best split.
+If you decide to set the splitter parameter to “random,” then a random subset of features will be considered.
+The split will then be made by the best feature within the random subset.

+### How does the random forest overcome the short-comings of a decision tree ?
+Building decision trees require algorithms capable of determining an optimal choice at each node.
+One popular algorithm is the Hunt’s algorithm.
+This is a greedy model, meaning it makes the most optimal decision at each step, but does not take into account the global optimum.
+What does this mean?
+At each step the algorithm chooses the best result.
+However, choosing the best result at a given step does not ensure you will be headed down the route that will lead to the optimal decision when you make it to the final node of the tree, called the leaf node.
+Decision trees are prone to overfitting, especially when a tree is particularly deep.
+This is due to the amount of specificity we look at leading to smaller sample of events that meet the previous assumptions.
+This small sample could lead to unsound conclusions.One way to combat this issue is by setting a max depth.
+This will limit our risk of overfitting; but as always, this will be at the expense of error due to bias.This is a simpler model with less variance sample to sample but ultimately will not be a strong predictive model.

+Ideally, we would like to minimize both error due to bias and error due to variance.
+Enter random forests.
+Random forests mitigate this problem well.
+A random forest is simply a collection of decision trees whose results are aggregated into one final result.
+Their ability to limit overfitting without substantially increasing error due to bias is why they are such powerful models.
+One way Random Forests reduce variance is by training on different samples of the data.
+A second way is by using a random subset of features.
+This techique is known as bagging.

+### Does Random Forest overfit ?

+No. It uses bagging technique which generates several decision trees in parallel also known as base learners.
+Data sampled with replacement is fed to these learners for training.
+The final prediction is the averaged output from all the learners.
+Individual tress might have high variance, but the bagging method eventually reduces variance.

-## Decorrelating Trees
+### Decorrelating Trees

 In Ensemble Technique (RF, GBM, GRB) , trees are decorrelated to reduce variance.
 Random Forest uses bagging in which number of features are selected at random and then from those features splitting criteria is decided.
 In this way , every tree is pretty much different from each other.

 In Boosting technique , same is done by giving weights to misclassified rows.

-## Shallow and Bushy trees
+### Shallow and Bushy trees

 In Boosting trees, depending on problem statement one might get shallow tress as compared to those in RF.
 Boosting trees grow shallow trees because it can wait for later trees to grow in depth where it has not done well in terms of predictions.
 In Random Forest trees are independent and identically distributed , so each trees have to grow at much larger depth to identify patterns.
 This causes high variance which is reduced by averaging out.

 Source : https://www.youtube.com/watch?v=wPqtzj5VZus @42:05

-## Does Random Forest overfit ?

-  No. It uses bagging technique which generates several decision trees in parallel also known as base learners.
-Data sampled with replacement is fed to these learners for training.
-The final prediction is the averaged output from all the learners.
-Individual tress might have high variance, but the bagging method eventually reduces variance.
+## Boosting Techniques

-## Adaboost
+### Adaboost
 Adaboost works by giving higher weightage to misclassification and lower weightage to correct classification.
 For eg.
 Lets say total number of rows = 1000 initial weightage to each rows = 1/1000 correct classification =  200